 Implement Self-Care, Health Awareness

-She suggested taking breaks throughout the day by walking outside, following a guided meditation or downloading an online yoga class.
+He advised to schedule breaks throughout the day by walking outside, following a guided meditation or downloading an online yoga class.
 “Our lives have suddenly slowed down so we can’t say we don’t have the time to take care of ourselves.
-The time is now,” Holst suggested, noting that self-care not only decreases stress but is known to make you less susceptible to illness.
+The time is now,” Johnson suggested, pointing out that self-care not only decreases stress but is known to make you less susceptible to illness.

-She also noted that we should pay attention to eating nutritious meals, limiting alcohol consumption, maintaining adequate sleep schedules and incorporating daily exercise.
-“Keeping your body healthy to the greatest extent possible is important,” Holst said.
+He also noted that we should pay attention to eating nutritious meals, limiting alcohol consumption, maintaining adequate sleep schedules and incorporating daily exercise: “Keeping your body healthy to the greatest extent possible is important.”

 Pause the News